Palmyra: Umayyad and early Abbasid periods

 Palmyra prospered as part of the Umayyad Caliphate, and its population grew.
-It was a key stop on the East-West trade route, with a large souq (market), built by the Umayyads, who also commissioned part of the Temple of Bel as a mosque.
+It was a key stop on the East-West trade route, with a large souq (market), built by the Umayyads, who also commissioned part of the Temple of Bel as a jama masjid (congregational mosque).
 During this period, Palmyra was a stronghold of the Banu Kalb tribe, which began to take abode in and around the city after the conquest.
 After being defeated by Marwan II during a civil war in the caliphate, Umayyad contender Sulayman ibn Hisham fled to the Banu Kalb in Palmyra, but eventually pledged allegiance to Marwan in 744; Palmyra continued to oppose Marwan until the surrender of the Banu Kalb chief al-Asbagh ibn Dhu'ala in 745.
 That year, Marwan ordered the city's walls demolished.

 In 750 a revolt, led by Majza'a ibn al-Kawthar and Umayyad pretender Abu Muhammad al-Sufyani, against the new Abbasid Caliphate swept across Syria; the tribes in Palmyra supported the rebels.
 After his defeat Abu Muhammad took refuge in the city, which withstood an Abbasid assault long enough to allow him to escape.